Meaning of Numbers in the Bible

 Revelation is a fascinating book not only riddled with the use of multiple sevens but also representing the number 777 itself.
 The book, based upon the originally inspired Bible canonized by Ezra and the Apostle John, is the 49th (7 x 7) and last writing.
 It is also the last of seven major divisions of Scripture (the Law, the Prophets, the Writings, the Gospels, the General Epistles, Paul's writings and Revelation).

 Three sevens also are involved in proclaiming the arrival of God's beautiful new headquarters city when his plan of salvation is complete.
-It is one of the seven angels who implemented one of the seven vials that contained mankind's seven last plagues who shows John the New Jerusalem coming from heaven (Revelation 21:9).
+It is one of the seven angels who implemented one of the seven vials that held mankind's seven last plagues who shows John the New Jerusalem coming from heaven (Revelation 21:9).

 The core of Revelation's main prophetic events revolves around 777.
 These events are kicked off by seven seals, seven trumpets and seven golden vials (Revelation 5:1, 8:2, 15:7).
 The seals and the trumpets are administered by seven angels (7777).